jedbur/jedbur.github.io/_posts/2025-05-12-diffraction-guide.md

 $$ I (\theta) \simeq \left( \frac{A_{\text{max}}}{\phi / 2} \sin (\frac{\phi}{2}) \right)^2 \simeq A_{\text{max}}^2 \text{sinc}^2(\frac{\phi}{2}) $$

 Which again is the expression for single slit diffraction (of width $$a$$) which you have seen in your lectures!
-Again, this approach is complimentary to the method using phasors given in the handout.
-In the graphical method, we have also split the slit of finite width into infinitely many point sources of infitesimal size (the diagram then tends towards an arc of a circle), and used geometry to find the length $$ \| Z \|$$ of the resulting phasor.
+Again, this approach is complimentary to the diagrammatic method given in the handout.
+In the diagrammatic method, we have also split the slit of finite width into infinitely many point sources of infitesimal size (the diagram then tends towards an arc of a circle), and used geometry to find the length $$ \| Z \|$$ of the resulting phasor.

 We can see the convergence clearly with [these animations](https://www.desmos.com/calculator/u5jr61cerf), which I made on Desmos: